Amy Winehouse: Death

-After her death was announced, media and camera crews appeared near Winehouse's residence.
+After her death was announced, media and camera crews gathered near Winehouse's residence.
 Forensic investigators entered the flat as police cordoned off the street outside; they recovered one small and two large bottles of vodka from her room.
-After her death, the singer broke her second Guinness World Record: for the most songs by a woman to simultaneously appear on the UK singles chart, with eight.
-Winehouse's record label, Universal Republic, released a statement that read in part: "We are deeply saddened at the sudden loss of such a gifted musician, artist and performer."
+After her death, Winehouse broke her second Guinness World Record for the most songs by a woman to appear simultaneously on the UK singles chart, with eight.
+Her record label, Universal Republic, released a statement saying: "We are deeply saddened at the sudden loss of such a gifted musician, artist and performer."

-With initially little verified information regarding the causes of Winehouse's death, there was considerable speculation on the subject.
-Various reports speculated on a fatal Class A drug, such as ecstasy overdose, or a lethal cocktail.
-Winehouse's father Mitch denied these claims, stating: "Three years ago, Amy conquered her drug dependency.
+With little verified information regarding the cause of death, there was considerable speculation.
+Various reports suggested a fatal Class A drug, such as an ecstasy overdose, or a lethal cocktail.
+Winehouse's father denied these claims, saying: "Three years ago, Amy conquered her drug dependency.
 She was the happiest she has been for years."
-By the following month, August 2011, speculation about substance abuse being a factor in Winehouse's death had been disproven by an official toxicology report released to the public which showed that no illegal substances had been identified in Winehouse's system.
-The coroner's report was released in October 2011, and it stated that Winehouse's blood alcohol content was 416 milligrams per 100 milliliters (0.416%) at the time of her death, more than five times the legal drink-drive limit.
-According to the coroner, the "unintended consequence" of so much drink was her "sudden and unexpected death", as it reached a 'death by misadventure' verdict.
-On 17 December 2012, British authorities reopened the probe into Winehouse's death, when it was ruled that the first coroner was 'not qualified' for the role.
-The second inquest, delivered on 8 January 2013, matched the conclusions of the first inquest, with coroner Dr. Shirley Radcliffe finding that "She (Winehouse) voluntarily consumed alcohol, a deliberate act that took an unexpected turn in that it caused her death."
-The second inquest reached the verdict of misadventure due to alcohol poisoning.
+By August 2011, speculation about illegal drugs was disproven by a toxicology report finding no illegal substances in her system.
+The coroner's report, released in October 2011, stated that Winehouse's blood alcohol content was 416 milligrams per 100 milliliters (0.416%), more than five times the legal drink-drive limit.
+According to the coroner, the "unintended consequence" of so much alcohol was her "sudden and unexpected death", and the verdict was "death by misadventure" verdict.

-Winehouse's death at the age of 27 prompted media comparisons to other musicians who died at that age, collectively referred to as the 27 Club.
+On 17 December 2012, British authorities reopened the probe into Winehouse's death, after ruling that the first coroner had not been qualified for the role.
+The second inquest, delivered on 8 January 2013, matched the conclusions of the first.
+Coroner Dr. Shirley Radcliffe found that "She (Winehouse) voluntarily consumed alcohol, a deliberate act that took an unexpected turn in that it caused her death."
+The verdict was misadventure due to alcohol poisoning.